Books for Young Readers by Chris Smart

 Ashton Abduction: A Ranger Twins Mystery.
 The Ranger twins are just getting back to “normal” after their first case, when something much scarier comes their way: Middle School.
 And things go from bad to worse when one of their new friends is affected by a disappearance.
 With the family suspecting fowl play, the twins are thrust into another case.
 With the stakes higher than ever, will they be able to put their unique skills to good use?
 Or are they in way over their heads with this Ashton Abduction?

-Paperback • Copy & Paste ~ B0BYR7VRN8 ~ in the Search Box
+For the paperback edition in other countries, Copy & Paste B0BYR7VRN8 in the Amazon Search Box

-eBook • Copy & Paste ~ B0BYYSFY8X ~ in the Search Box
+For the eBook edition in other countries, Copy & Paste B0BYYSFY8X in the Amazon Search Box

 Reviews